cryptpad/documentation/user_guide/collaboration.rst

 single-use only.
 It becomes invalid after someone first uses it to join the team.

--  Temporary name: Used to identify the invite link in the list of pending invitations.
+-  **Temporary name**: Used to identify the invite link in the list of pending invitations.

--  Password: Protect the link against potiential interception.
+-  **Password**: Protect the link against potiential interception.
    (optional)

--  Personal message: Message that the recipient will see before they decide to accept the invitation to join the team.
+-  **Personal message**: Message that the recipient will see before they decide to accept the invitation to join the team.

 Roles and permissions